 - Step 5:

-During this step, laborers sealed the remaining modular gaps using high-strength grout, sealants, and metal anchors.
-This prevented any weather or moisture from getting in, as well as cold wind and southern glare.
+During this step, laborers sealed the remaining modular gaps using high-strength grout, sealants, and metal anchors for weather control

 After completing this task, the workers got down to the finishing process.
 They pinned the external insulation, cladding, windows, doors, railings, and other fixtures.
 However, due to a decrease in the number of built residences from over 1000 to 158, the cost of on-site fabrication ended up being higher than expected.